-- 1. List your most important personal values and relate them to a college education. - 2.
-Begin thinking about what kind of career will best match your interests, skills, and personality. - 3.
-Understand how college is different from high school in many ways. - 4.
-Develop a positive attitude about yourself as a college student. - 5.
-Accept responsibility for your college experience and your life.
+List your most important personal values and relate them to a university education.

+Begin thinking about what kind of career will best match your interests, skills, and personality.

+Understand how university is different from high school in many ways.

+Develop a positive attitude about yourself as a university student.

+Accept responsibility for your university experience and your life.

-Succeeding in college is rather like succeeding in life.
-It's really much more about you than it is about college.
+Succeeding in university is rather like succeeding in life.
+It's really much more about you than it is about university.
 So the most important place to start is to consider why you're here, what matters to you, and what you expect to get out it.
-Even if you have already thought about these questions, it's good to reaffirm your commitment to your plan as we begin to consider what's really involved in being a college student.
+Even if you have already thought about these questions, it's good to reaffirm your commitment to your plan as we begin to consider what's really involved in being a university student.